Work for ASD

 Title IX, ADA and Section 504 policies

 It is the policy of the Anchorage School District not to discriminate on the basis of sex or disability in education or employment programs, policies, or activities as required by Title IX of the Educational Amendments Act of 1972, Section 504 of the Rehabilitation Act of 1973, and American with Disabilities Act of 1990, as amended.

 Inquiries or complaints

-Forward inquiries or complaints to the Compliance/Equal Employment Opportunity executive director, who also serves as Title IX and ADA coordinator
+Forward inquiries or complaints to the Compliance/Equal Employment Opportunity senior director, who also serves as Title IX and ADA coordinator

 ASD Education Center

 Anchorage, Alaska 99504-3135